WEATHER, THUNDERSTORMS, LIGHTNING, AND MORE

 Likewise, you can move around the world, to identify an area with less chance of smoke.

-Once on the windy website, wonder the features to learn more about its full potential.
+Once on the WINDY website, wonder the features to learn more about its full potential.

 INCIWEB.NWCG.GOV